 QR Codes are two-dimensional barcodes, which is an upgrade of a basic barcode.
 Here are the advantages of QR Codes over barcodes –

 QR Codes can hold any information within the square code.
-It can be used to link to text, business cards, multimedia, social media channels, and marketing campaigns.
+It can be used to link to text, digital business cards, multimedia, social media channels, and marketing campaigns.

 QR Codes can hold up to 7,089 characters, allowing it to be more versatile than a barcode.

 QR Codes resist damage.
 They can can go through wear-and-tear, and the agenda of the QR Code can be changed if dynamic QR Codes are used.

 QR Codes can support multimedia content – video, audio, and even AR and VR.